Header Banner

-How To: Mod an Oatmeal Container into a Paper Towel Dispenser
+How to Mod an Oatmeal Container into a Paper Towel Dispenser

 Paper towels are really cool.
 I like having them around for quickly cleaning up messes and what not.
 However, I do not have a stand or something similar for my paper towels, so it can sometimes get a bit taxing to pick up the roll and unravel it every time I need a towel.